jrikli89/Sobereyed323/README.md

 **Description**: The modal.tokai application is a state-of-the-art Django-based application delivering robust functionality and convenience to its users.
 It is architectured based on sound software engineering principles including proper exception handling, data validation, rigorous testing, thorough documentation, separation of concerns, Django's templacing system, stringent security measures, custom error pages, caching, exhaustive logging system, and modularity.
 Now, it also boasts integration with Pactflow and SwaggerHub to further enhance the application's robustness and versatility.

+Our latest improvement is automatic deployment to DigitalOcean whenever a build is successfully completed.
+This update removes the necessity of manual deployment, making the development process more efficient.

 ## Getting Started

 To begin, you need to connect to your Kubernetes cluster.
 This can be done directly through kubectl or doctl.
 More detailed instructions for this process can be found in the DigitalOcean Control Panel.